Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 When you do, your reach for that attack increases by 5 feet, and on hit, it deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.
 The cantrip itself does not deal damage.

-When you hit your target with an attack using this feature, you can spend 1 Focus Point to choose one of the following effects:
+When you hit your target with an attack using this feature, you can spend 1 :class-phb24-monk: **Focus Point** to choose one of the following effects:

 ***Forced Movement.*** You can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.